Making backgrounds & accessories with 3D Primitives

 ●Registering a single 3D primitive

-It can be stored in the material palette as a layer material.
-Drag & drop a 3D layer on the canvas to register it to the material palette, or select Edit menu > Register material > Image.
+A 3D layer containing multiple 3D primitives can be registered in the [Material] palette as a 3D image material.
+You can register a 3D layer on the canvas by dragging and dropping it into the [Material] palette, or by selecting the [Edit] menu > [Register Material] > [Image].

 ●Publishing materials to Clip Studio Assets

-A single 3D primitive or a layer with multiple 3D primitives laid out can be published to Clip Studio Assets as a material.
-Materials that can be published on Clip Studio Assets are limited to those for which the submitting user owns the copyright or other intellectual property rights.
-Users must be aware of the intellectual property rights of content before posting it.
+A single 3D primitive or a layer containing multiple 3D primitives can be published to Assets as a material.
+Materials that can be published on Assets are limited to those for which the posting user holds the copyright and other intellectual property rights.
+Please make sure you fully understand intellectual property rights before posting.

 Note: Points to note when publishing 3D layers

-If the 3D layer contains a ruler, it cannot be used in Clip Studio DEBUT.
-Please uncheck DEBUT in the Target Software setting when you publish it, or remove the ruler before publishing.
+If a 3D layer contains a ruler, it cannot be used in Clip Studio Paint Debut.
+To make the material available in Debut, please delete the ruler before publishing.

 Please take a look at this article regarding how to use 3D materials.